BurdetteLamar/test_values/markdown/readme/readme.md

 This project makes it easy to generate _and utilize_ certain kinds of values for testing software.

-### Values As Hash
+## Named Values

-Generally speaking, a values method whose name is plural returns a hash.
+Generally speaking, a values method whose name is plural returns a hash of named values.

-The calling test can iterate over the hash, using the keys as labels and the values as test data:
+The calling test can iterate over the hash, using the names as labels and the values as test data:

 ```example.rb```:
 ```ruby